Git provider pipeline integrations

 Once your provider is active, you can add a new project in Codefresh, and then during the repository selection screen you will have access to the additional Git providers.

-Notice that for all supported Git providers, Codefresh automatically creates all the webhooks needed for triggering pipelines when a commit (or another event) happens.
+For all supported Git providers, Codefresh automatically creates all the webhooks needed for triggering pipelines when a commit (or another event) happens.

 After adding the repository, Codefresh behavior is identical for all Git providers.
 You can create pipelines for different Git providers in exactly the same manner.